illsk1lls/RescueMaker/README.md

 ![alt text](https://github.com/illsk1lls/RescueMaker/blob/main/.resources/RescueMaker.png?raw=true)

-Create and burn a simple Rescue USB with any Win10/11 host OS.<br>
+Create and burn a simple rescue USB with any Win10/11 host OS.<br>

 This can be used as a quick way to check HDD/SSD health,<br>
 recover files from a machine that wont boot, or reset passwords.<br>